 Business – Finance (B133)

-For inquiries related to this program (for example, course-specific information) please contact one of the Program Co-ordinators:
+For inquiries related to this program (for example, course-specific information), please contact one of the program co-ordinators:

-Tracey Britt, Program Co-ordinator
+Professor Tracey Britt, Program Co-ordinator Email: tbritt1@georgebrown.ca

-Carolyn Fallis, Program Co-ordinator
+Professor Carolyn Fallis, Program Co-ordinator Email: cfallis@georgebrown.ca

 International Students